-- Students must present the signature page acknowledging that the student has read and understands the content of syllabus, program and clinical handbook, grievance policy, and appeals process. - These signature pages are due by Thursday of the first week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
+- Students must present a signed original hardcopy of each of the following: syllabus signature page, SPC EMS Program Handbook signature page and SPC EMS Clinical Handbook signature page. - These signature pages are due by Thursday of the first week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
-Students are not allowed to have cell phones on their person during exams. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
-Jeans - b.
-Closed toed shoes or boots
+Students are not allowed to have cell phones on their person during exams.
+Students that are caught using cell phone during class without the permission of the instructor will be asked to leave class and will receive an absence for that day.